-Pruning is often considered a dark art; something that should be left to a professional arborist, but just think of it like giving your tree a splendid haircut*, only the type of haircut where you might consider loping off an ear and maybe a couple of fingers for good measure.
+Pruning is often considered a dark art; something that should be left to a professional aroborist, such as The Local Tree Experts, but just think of it like giving your tree a splendid haircut*, only the type of haircut where you might consider loping off an ear and maybe a couple of fingers for good measure.
 We’re talking Sweeny Todd here, not Nicky Clarke.

 Tools for the job:

 You’ll need a pruning saw for any serious branch work, a pair of sharp pruners for smaller twigs and a pair of decent loppers for medium sized branches.
 When choosing the latter, go for a pair of cross cut loppers like these.
 Anvil loppers are super for crunching through dead wood but will leave living limbs mangled and at the mercy of diseases, and you really want to be making the cleanest cuts possible.

 - When pruning, you should be looking to sculpt the tree into a goblet shape – one that has a nice, open middle to allow sunlight in through the canopy to ripen and colour the fruit.

 - Begin by removing any dead or diseased branches with your pruning saw.
 Don’t bother smearing any tree paint over the wounds to help with the healing process – as long as you cut is nice and flush against the leading branch it will bark over naturally without any man-made interference.

 - Look for and remove any branches that cross each other and remove any over crowded spurs